-In 2019/20, the reported outturn position for the Group was net expenditure of £327.3m on policing services for the people of Hampshire and the Isle of Wight, for the costs of the Office of the Police and Crime Commissioner and for commissioning services in accordance with the Police and Crime Plan objectives.
+In 2020/21, the reported outturn position for the Group was net expenditure of £356.0m on policing services for the people of Hampshire and the Isle of Wight, for the costs of the Office of the Police and Crime Commissioner and for commissioning services in accordance with the Police and Crime Plan objectives.

-This net expenditure position represents an underspend for the year of £9.961m (2.95% underspend), which has been transferred to the general fund reserve.
-Within this sum, it is anticipated that £5.86m will need to be drawn down in 2020/21 to fund carry forward requests for work (primarily IT related projects £5.6m) which was in progress but not complete at year end.
+This net expenditure position represents an underspend for the year of £6.68m (1.84% underspend), which has been transferred to the general fund reserve.
+Within this sum, it is anticipated that £3.1m will need to be drawn down in 2021/22 to fund carry forward requests for work which was in progress but not complete at year end.